bhrutledge/capsys-print-partials/README.md

 # capsys and print partials

 This repository reproduces some confusing behavior from pytest's [`capsys` fixture](https://docs.pytest.org/en/latest/capture.html).
 I'm assuming there's a detail that I've overlooked, but it could be a bug.
+See <https://github.com/pytest-dev/pytest/issues/6299>.

 ## Background